T-X/libsap/README.md

 You might want to use it when using the "-T terminate" option to terminate a specific SAP session.

+**-O <ipv4-address|ipv6-address>:**

+Set an explicit SAP originating source address.
+This can be an IPv4 or IPv6 address and should be a unicast one.

+If unset then this will be retrieved and the same as the IP headers source address.

+Changing this from the default can be useful for a redundant, high-availability SAP sender for the same
+SAP payload / msg-id-hash / SAP orig-src on another host.

 **-i <interval>:**